-One such bra is Emilia from Amoena which provides special support in different areas due to zoning.
+One excellent option is Emilia, which provides support in different areas with clever zoned construction.
 It's designed to be worn after you no longer need compression garments but before you are ready for regular underwear.
-Extremely comfortable, they are suitable for skin that has healed but may still be highly sensitive.
-Additionally, selected materials may reduce skin irritation and ensure comfort.
+Specially selected materials reduce skin irritation and ensure comfort.

 Another great option is Ester.
 Patterned after the Performance Sports Bra, it has a modern and sporty design that does not look medical.
 The moulded cups are smooth and seamless under clothing to avoid any irritation.
 The straps are wide, padded and adjustable for extra comfort.
 It is available in white and black.